Our new editor embraces a new principle of design creation – dragging blocks to sections.

 So, an email is comprised of three parts:

-Sections, columns, and blocks.
+Sections, blocks, and elements.

-Blocks are dragged and dropped into the columns.
+Elements are dragged into the sections.

 To add blocks horizontally, you need a clean column.
 To add a block vertically, simply drag it into the place you want it to be.